typoes/harry-potter-gen-z/book_1/chapter_2.md

 "When your parents wrecked their whip and died," she had said.
 "And don't ask questions."

-Don't ask questions - that was the number one rule for to live a basic life with the Dursleys.
+Don't ask questions - that was the number one rule for living a basic life with the Dursleys.

 Uncle Vernon entered the kitchen as Harry was flippin' over the bacon.